visforvali/ws297y/policies.md

 # WS 297Y Policies

-ACCESSIBILITY
-I want you to succeed!
-If something might affect your performance, please let me know ASAP so we can work together to meet your needs and the course reqs.
-You don’t need documentation to talk to me about issues impacting your learning, whether due to disability, mental health, work, family, stress, etc., and you don’t need to disclose personal info, either.
-To get official university accommodations, you’ll need to register and request accommodations through the Office of Disability Services (FAQs here).
-Ms. Elisse Geberth, Coordinator of Disability Services, can be contacted at egeberth@pace.edu or 914-773-3710.
-COVID & ILLNESS
-The pandemic isn’t over.
-For information on how to affordably protect yourself, refer to the course policy on illness.

 UNGRADING
 You’re guaranteed at least a B+ as your final grade if you do everything that’s asked of you in the spirit you’re asked to do it.
 Grading is the worst part of teaching (for me) and learning (for you).
 Grades cause anxiety, self-doubt, combativeness, plagiarism, and AI use.
 To counter this, I use an “ungrading” schema: a system that prioritizes learning over grades and rewards experimentation and even the screw-ups that happen when we try out what we’re learning.